 1. Is the Toy Right for Your Child’s Ability?

 First, consider the child you’re shopping for.
-What you get a child with autism may be different than what you buy for a teen wheelchair user.
-For example, a child with autism may benefit from sensory toys designed to calm and soothe, while an individual with a physical disability may benefit more from a gadget designed to help make their world more accessible, such as a mount for their iPad.
+What you get a child on the autism spectrum may be different than what you buy for a teen wheelchair user.
+For example, a child on the autism spectrum may benefit from sensory toys designed to calm and soothe, while an individual with a physical disability may benefit more from a gadget designed to help make their world more accessible, such as a mount for their iPad.